Mushahid Ahmad Bayampuri: Early life and education

 Muhammad Mushahid Ahmad was born on a Friday in Muharram 1327 AH (1907 CE), in the village of Bayampur in Kanaighat, Sylhet District, a village known for its principled islamic adherence, religious upbringing and home to many scholars.
 Both of his parents were Sunni Bengalis.
 His father, Alim bin Danish Mian, was a qari, while his mother, Sufia Begum, was a hafiza known for her piety and modesty.
+She played a prominent part in her son’s upbringing and early education.
 He was the second of their three sons, and they were raised by their mother following the death of his father during his childhood.
 Bayampuri was known among the locals as Kalamanik, a moniker reflecting his notably dark complexion and prominent nose.

-Mushahid was very intelligent from his childhood.
-Initially, Bayampuri studied the Qur'an, Bengali and Urdu with his mother at the age of seven years. he was admitted to the village school.
+Bayampuri was very intelligent from his childhood.
+Initially, Bayampuri studied the Qur'an, Bengali and Urdu with his mother.
+At the age of seven years he was then admitted to the village school.
 At the age of 10, after completing his primary education with great success, he was admitted to the then Kanaighat Islamia Madrasa (now Darul Hadith Kanaighat) and studied in the same madrasa for 7 years where he continued his Islamic studies under a structured curriculum learning the basics of the sciences.

 He began his career as a teacher after completing his studies at the madrasa but returned to education later in North India.
 He studied for five years at the Madrasa Aliya of Rampur State and two years at the Alia Madrasa of Meerut.
-He wrote two books in this period, which were published under the name of his teacher.
-Although he went back to teaching in Bengal after these seven years, Mushahid later enrolled at the Darul Uloom Deoband in Saharanpur in 1936, where he studied Hadith under Hussain Ahmad Madani and graduated with a degree whilst getting the highest mark in Hadith studies after one and a half years of studying there.
+He wrote two books in this period, which were published under the name of his teacher, one of which was an explanation of Ibn Hajib’s kaafiyah, which was titled Idah al-Matalib.
+Although he went back to teaching in Bengal after these seven years, Mushahid later enrolled at the Darul Uloom Deoband in Saharanpur in 1936, where he studied Hadith under Hussain Ahmad Madani and other scholars, graduating with a degree whilst getting the highest mark in Hadith studies after one and a half years of studying there.
+His study on the Sahih of Imam Bukhari was so exceptional that it remarkably demonstrated his depth of knowledge and impressed his seniors, and it is reported that his examination answers on the topic where kept by the university.